-- 3.SS.1.2.1 Share the origins of classmates' ancestors.
-(417.01a) - 3.SS.1.2.2 Describe how migration and immigration are continuous processes.
-(417.01b) - 3.SS.1.2.3 Identify reasons for voluntary immigration and involuntary movement of people.
-(417.01c)
+- 3.SS.1.2.1 Share the origins of classmates' ancestors. - 3.SS.1.2.2 Describe how migration and immigration are continuous processes. - 3.SS.1.2.3 Identify reasons for voluntary and involuntary movement of people to and from your community.

-Goal 1.3: Identify the role of American Indians in the development of the United States.
+Goal 1.3: Identify the sovereign status and role of American Indians in the development of the United States.

-Goal 1.4: Analyze the political, social, and economic responses to industrialization and technological innovations in the development of the United States.
+- 3.SS.1.3.1 Identify characteristics of different cultural groups in your community including American Indians. - Goal 1.4: Analyze the political, social, and economic responses to industrialization and technological innovations in the development of the United States.